sympy/sympy/doc/src/guides/solving/solve-system-of-equations-algebraically.md

 SymPy), so you may have to {func}`solve your system of equations numerically using nsolve() <sympy.solvers.solvers.nsolve>` instead.

-Here is a simple example of solving a system of equations algebraically:
+Here is an example of solving a system of equations algebraically:

 ```py
 >>> from sympy import solve